raisaken/js/README.md

+# Prototype and prototypical inheritance

+- Prototype inheritance in javascript is the linking of prototypes of a parent object to a child object to share and utilize the properties of a parent class using a child class.
+Prototypes are hidden objects that are used to share the properties and methods of a parent class to child classes.

 # virtual dom

+- React creates a virtual DOM.
+When state changes in a component it firstly runs a "diffing" algorithm, which identifies what has changed in the virtual DOM.

 - The virtual DOM (VDOM) is a programming concept where an ideal, or “virtual”, representation of a UI is kept in memory